 We would like to extend our thanks to Iñaki Imaz Iglesia from Instituto de Salud Carlos III, the WP4 leader, for his keen engagement and advice which helped us to successfully complete the task.
-We would also like to acknowledge with much appreciation the role of Elisa Poses i Ferrer, Agency for Health Quality and Assessment of Catalonia (AQUAS), the evaluation leader of the Joint Action, in developing policy dialogue evaluation questionnaires and analysing results.
 Furthermore, we are grateful to the organising institutions of national and European level Policy Dialogues: Croatian Institute of Public Health, and Croatian Ministry of Health; Aristotle University of Thessaloniki and Centre for Research and Technology Hellas in Thessaloniki, Greece; Semmelweis University in Hungary; the Health Promoting Community (HPC) team at the Ministry of Health in Iceland; Institute of Public Health in Ireland; Italian National Agency for Regional Healthcare Services and Ministry of Health in Italy; Vilnius University and Institute of Hygiene in Lithuania; Health Promotion and Disease Prevention Division at the Ministry for Health in Malta; National Institute for Public Health and the Environment in the Netherlands; National Institute of Geriatrics, Rheumatology and Rehabilitation in Poland; Directorate-General of Health in Portugal; Ministry of Health in Slovakia; National Institute of Public Health of Slovenia; General Directorate of Public Health, Quality and Innovation, Ministry of Health and Carlos III Health Institute in Spain; EuroHealthNet, Belgium; Fondazione IRCCS Istituto Neurologico Carlo Besta, Italy; Finnish Institute for Health and Welfare (THL).